saschawildgrube/aficato/www/_source/wdk/scaffolds/websites/dynamic/templates/readme.txt

 The install script can only help when starting from scratch - i.e. with an empty database.

-The configuration setting TABLENAMEPREFIX in the file _source/database.cfg may also come in handy.
+The configuration setting DATABASE_TABLENAMEPREFIX in the file _source/env.cfg may also come in handy.
 When a table name prefix is configured, all table names used in sql queries are prefixed so you can have multiple versions of all tables in one logical database.